chris-bailey/developer-bookshelf-heroku/README.md

 1. Java 8, Spring Security 3.2, Maven 3, SLF4J, Logback, Bootstrap 3.3.4, jQuery 1.11.2, i18n

 ###Live Demo###
 Be aware that this application is currently running on a free Heroku account.
 If it hasn't been accessed in 30 minutes, then ***the first request will take up to 60 seconds***.
-Please be patient with the first request.
-Subsequent requests will be normal.
+Note that the demo application is running on a free account and it might fail to load altogether if the Heroku servers are busy.

 Here is the [Developer's Bookshelf](https://developer-bookshelf-heroku.herokuapp.com/) running on Heroku.